TPB Information Sheet TPB(I) 19/2014

 By taking these steps, Victor Lance Accounting has satisfied its obligations under Code item 5 to have in place adequate arrangements for the management of the conflict of interest.

 The TPB administers a system for the registration of tax agents, BAS agents and tax (financial) advisers (known collectively as ‘tax practitioners’) under the Tax Agent Services Act 2009 (TASA).
-The TPB intends to release further information, in due course, specifically regarding the obligations of registered tax (financial) advisers under the Code of Professional Conduct in the TASA.
+The TPB has also published specific information regarding the obligations of registered tax (financial) advisers under the Code of Professional Conduct in the TASA, including TPB(I) 30/2016 Code of Professional Conduct - Having adequate arrangements for managing conflicts of interest for tax (financial) advisers (Code item 5).